amplitude/amplitude-docs/content/collections/experiment-apis/en/experiment-evaluation-api.md

 ### 200 OK

 A successful request returns a `200` response and a map of flag key to variants.
-If `flag_key` isn't provided, Experiment evaluates all flags associated with the deployment key in the authorization header.
+If `flag_keys` isn't provided, Experiment evaluates all flags associated with the deployment key in the authorization header.

 #### Response body